cekkr/cudaway/AI_REFERENCE.md

 ## Gaps Worth Watching

-- Host API only supports synthetic handles—no HIP linkage yet.
+- Host API still omits real HIP device/context/module calls; only the bookkeeping/logging path is in place, so next steps are wiring HIP entry points and exporting actual CUDA symbols.
-- PTX compiler does not parse PTX or emit real binaries; integrate a parser plus LLVM AMDGPU backend and implement caching.
+- PTX compiler continues to emit synthetic binaries despite the new cache plumbing; it still needs a real PTX parser, LLVM AMDGPU backend, and disk cache eviction strategy.
 - Ecosystem shims (cuBLAS→rocBLAS, etc.) have not been started; see the mappings outlined in `studies/FOUNDATIONS.md`.
 - Windows support requires packaging private ROCm builds (large engineering lift).